justinengelmann/justinengelmann.github.io/menu/projects.md

 [<span style="font-size:larger;">Few-shot Object Recognition with Convolutional Neural Networks</span>](https://github.com/justinengelmann/TX2020-Philips-Challenge-Inference)
 *Eindhoven Tech Experience 2020 - Challenge by Philips*
 I was one of [21 winners out of over 900 participants](https://brainporteindhoven.com/int/brainport-for-you/work/tech-xperience-winners-2020/).
-I finetuned a pre-trained VGG16 CNN to recognise one of four products with a small dataset of 20 labelled images per class and wrote a small script for inference on new images.
+I finetuned a pre-trained VGG16 CNN to recognise one of four products with a small dataset of 20 labelled images per class and wrote a script for inference on new images.

 [<span style="font-size:larger;">Reducing Ecommerce Returns Costs through Profit-Sensitive Prescriptive Modelling</span>](https://github.com/justinengelmann/Business-Analytics-and-Data-Science-WS1819)
 *MSc Course Business Analytics and Data Science*